 Refugees make an important contribution to Australia in many areas including social engagement, workforce participation, business ownership and volunteering within our communities.

-Most families from refugee backgrounds are able to adjust effectively over time and generate substantial economic and social benefit.
+Most families from refugee backgrounds can adjust effectively over time and generate substantial economic and social benefit.
 The Centre for Policy Development, for example, reports that in Australia, refugees are more than twice as likely to establish their own businesses compared to the broader population.

 Many of Australia's successful and respected citizens have been refugees, having fled their home country to escape persecution.